Direct two phase flow solver

 Click here for a recent version of the code from the figshare website.

 This code can be used to perform two-phase flow simulations on micro-CT images of porous media.
-It is based on the algorithm published in Raeini et al. (2012) [doi][PDF], with small improvement for improving the stability of the code for unstructured meshes.
+It is based on the algorithm published in Raeini et al. (2012) [doi][PDF], with some modifications for improving the stability of the code for unstructured meshes.
 It includes the required pre- and post-processing tools, sample input files and a short documentation.
 For examples of the applications of this code, please see the publications by A.Q.
 Raeini, B. Bijeljic and M.J.
 Blunt, for studying pore-scale events such as snap-off and piston-like displacement (2014a) [DOI][PDF], upscaling two-phase flow properties (2014b) [DOI][PDF] and studying capillary trapping on micro-CT images (2015) [DOI].

 For any enquiry, please contact Ali Raeini: firstname.lastname@example.org .